-SIMULTANEOUSLY CONNECTING ACCESS RACKS AND STREAMING
+SIMULTANEOUSLY CONNECTING NX RACKS AND STREAMING

-ACCESS Rack can stream while connected to another Comrex codec in BRIC Normal mode.
-If the BRIC connection is using an AAC algorithm supported by players, when a stream is requested it will be delivered using the same encoder as the BRIC connection, regardless of the HTTP settings.
-If the ACCESS Rack encoder is Linear or FLAC, the stream request will be rejected.
+NX Rack can stream while connected to another Comrex codec in BRIC Normal mode.
+If the BRIC connection is using an AAC algorithm supported by players, then when a stream is requested it will be delivered using the same encoder as the BRIC connection, regardless of the HTTP settings.
+If the NX Rack encoder is Linear or FLAC, the stream request will be rejected.

-xvII.
-MAKING EBU3326/SIP COMPATIBLE CONNECTIONS
+xviii.
+MAKING EBU3326/SIP-COMPATIBLE CONNECTIONS